-- Brazil Nuts: I don't often see people use this variety of nut on their board, but they have amazing flavor.
+- Brazil Nuts: I don't often see people use this variety of nuts on their board, but they have amazing flavor.

 - Cashews: Trader Joe's has flavored cashews - keep an eye out for these gems.

-- Cornichons: These tart and crunchy bites will fit in on almost cheese board!
+- Cornichons: These tart and crunchy bites will fit on almost any cheese board.

 - Edamame: While this would require a little cooking, it's well worth it for the delicious flavor.

 - Hazelnuts: This is another unique style of nut that would be fun on a savory or dessert platter.